-The Toronto Nanofabrication Centre (TNFC) is an open access interdisciplinary research prototyping and testing facility at the University of Toronto.
-The Centre offers global research leadership by providing access to state-of-the-art nanofabrication facilities, collaborative research networks, advanced educational opportunities and information exchange events for registered users and clients.
+The Toronto Nanofabrication Centre (TNFC) is an open-access interdisciplinary research prototyping and testing facility at the University of Toronto.
+The Centre offers access to state-of-the-art nanofabrication facilities, collaborative research networks, advanced educational opportunities, and information exchange events for registered users and clients.

-Technical staff at TNFC maintain the facilities, instruct, assist and provide nanofabrication services for domestic and international academic and industrial clients.
-Key research areas supported by TNFC include lab-on-a-chip fabrication, microfluidics, MEMS/NEMS, photonic materials and devices, micro/nano-electronic devices, integrated optics, nanoplasmonics, photovoltaic devices, CMOS Processing, power semiconductor devices, nanomaterial synthesis and spintronic devices.
+Technical staff at TNFC maintain the facilities, instruct, assist, and provide nanofabrication services for domestic and international academic and industrial clients.
+Key research areas supported by TNFC include lab-on-a-chip fabrication, microfluidics, MEMS/NEMS, photonic materials and devices, micro/nano-electronic devices, integrated optics, nanoplasmonics, photovoltaic devices, CMOS processing, power semiconductor devices, nanomaterial synthesis, and spintronic devices.

-TNFC is an important hub for prototype development and fabrication on campus.
-TNFC technical staff operate and maintain two specialized fabrication facilities, including the Pratt Microfabrication Facility and Wallberg Electron Beam Nanolithography Facility.
-The Pratt Facility houses comprehensive state-of-the-art fabrication, characterization and test equipment.
-The Wallberg facility's e-beam lithography offers ultra-fine sub-10nm resolution.
+TNFC is an important on-campus hub for prototype development and fabrication.
+In 2022, TNFC re-opened the newly renovated Pratt Nano/Microfabrication Facility, with an expanded fabrication cleanroom and testing area.
+The Pratt Facility houses comprehensive state-of-the-art Nano/Microfabrication, characterization and test equipment.
+In combination with the Wallberg Electron Beam Nanolithography Facility, featuring ultra-fine sub-10nm resolution, TNFC has the capability to serve a wide range of research needs.

-The Centre provides a unique, valuable service to researchers and students involved in micro/nanofabrication fields.
-As an open-access facility, TNFC regularly provides dedicated technical expertise, including process development consultation and equipment training sessions, enabling students and other researchers to fulfil their research objectives and enhance their education.
+TNFC provides a unique, valuable service to researchers and students involved in nano/microfabrication fields.
+As an open-access facility, the Centre regularly provides dedicated technical expertise, including process development consultation and equipment training sessions, enabling students and other researchers to fulfil their research objectives and enhance their education.
 With a user base of over 50 principal investigators and over 100 users (mostly graduate research students) across 30 departments within the University of Toronto and external institutions/organizations, TNFC continues to be an essential resource for regional and national research communities.